azap2124/e-commerce_study/README.md

 2. Do products with ad boosts have higher sales compared to those without ad boosts?
 3. What are the most common product tags and how do they relate to sales?
 4. Is there a relationship between merchant rating and product quality as indicated by the badges?
-5. What are the most common countries where products are shipped to?
+5. Do companies that sell to many countries have higher revenues?
 6. What factors are associated with higher ratings, such as product color, size, or merchant rating?
 7. Is there a relationship between merchant profile pictures and sales?